 RMIT is a global university of technology and design, Australia’s largest tertiary institution and the Cities Programme’s lead partner and supporter.

 The International Secretariat of the Cities Programme is hosted by RMIT’s Global Cities Research Institute, located in its Melbourne city campus.
-The University’s research focus on solving the critical global problems affecting communities and the environment positions it to support the Cities Programme’s innovating cities with a breadth of expertise and research capability.
+The University’s research focus on solving the critical global problems affecting communities and the environment positions it to support the Cities Programme’s innovating cities with a breadth of expertise and research capability…(more)

-UNGCCP recently formalised its partnership with United Nations Human Settlements Programme (UN Habitat), as a lead partner in the World Urban Campaign .
-The World Urban Campaign is an advocacy instrument, coordinated by lead partner UN-Habitat, within which partners decide of a common accord on priorities to ensure maximum benefits of synchronizing resources and expertise to advance the objective within the campaign framework.
+The Global Compact Cities Programme is a leading partner in the World Urban Campaign .
+We also collaborate with UN Habitat in a number of other areas.The World Urban Campaign is an advocacy instrument, coordinated by lead partner UN-Habitat, within which partners decide of a common accord on priorities to ensure maximum benefits of synchronizing resources and expertise to advance the objective within the campaign framework.

 Created in 1985, the Metropolis Association is represented by more than a hundred member cities from across the world and operates as an international forum for exploring issues and concerns common to all big cities.
 The main goal of the association is to better control the development process of metropolitan areas in order to enhance the wellbeing of their citizens.
 To do this, Metropolis represents regions and metropolitan areas at the world-wide level.
-The Global Cities Institute was represented on Metropolis’ Commission 2, Managing Urban Growth which reported in 2011.
-Since 2012 it acts as the main partner of the Metropolis Initiative : Integrated Strategic Planning and Public Private Partnerships
+The Cities Programme and RMIT Global Cities Institute was represented on Metropolis’ Commission 2, Managing Urban Growth which reported in 2011.
+Since 2012 it acts as the main partner of the Metropolis Initiative : Integrated Strategic Planning and Public Private Partnerships…(more)

-Techo is a Latin American youth led non-profit organization working towards poverty eradication in slums and development of sustainable communities through promoting community development, creating social awareness, and political advocacy.
-Established in Chile in 1997, Techo currently operates in 19 Latin American countries, involving over 500,000 young volunteers.
+TECHOis a Latin American youth led non-profit organization working towards poverty eradication in slums and development of sustainable communities through promoting community development, creating social awareness, and political advocacy.
+Established in Chile in 1997, TECHO currently operates in 19 Latin American countries, involving over 500,000 young volunteers.
 Its recent achievements include building 80,000 transitional houses across Latin America, engaging 8,000 families in social inclusion programs, and creating 148 active community organizing committee.